southwick-associates/salicprep/github_vignettes/residency-identification.md

 Overview: preference for state-supplied transaction-level residency, but we might need to create our own based on `lic$lic_res` and `cust$cust_res`

+## Prioritization

+1. Residency of the license type (when specified)
+2.
+3.

 ## Example Code

 Using functions from package `salicprep`: